 In line with their perceptions (Fig. 3.7) about how democracy works in their country, most of the young people in Germany think that the political system allows people to have an impact on political matters (Fig. 3.13).
-However more than one-third do

 However more than one-third do not perceive this kind of personal political efficacy.